What are Depressant Drugs?

 Depressant Drug Abuse

-- Taking medicine for the effect it causes — to get high
+- Taking depressants to get high

-- Taking someone else’s prescription medication
+- Taking someone else’s prescription medications